eLTER-RI/Project-management/.github/ISSUE_TEMPLATE/project-task.md

 Specify the *theme* *domain* if applicable

 ## Description...
-Provid a full description of the action or task
+Provide a full description of the action or task

 ## Priority...
 Use High, Medium or Low